 All late registration activity requires approval of the instructor and School Dean.
-Completion of the Undergraduate Late Course Add form is required.
+Completion of the Late Course Add form is required.

-Last day to add an Internship or a 3-credit Independent Study.
+Last day to add a 3-credit Internship or Independent Study.
 Last day to notify instructors if classes are to be missed because of required religious observances.